FF14 Asset Reference Document

 As of dawntrail, it is now possible to have two dye channels.
 In order to select and set between the two, you must go to the colorset editing window, and on the row you wish to be connected to the dye channel, select either Channel 1 or Channel 2.
 There are technically up to 4 channels in the data, but 3 and 4 are unused and cannot be manipulated in game.

 Other than selecting a template, you can also select which fields it should effect when dyed such as Diffuse color, Spec color, Emissive color, Gloss, and Spec power.
 Not all templates contain data for all of the above fields.
-Furthermore, emissive color can only be dyed using templates #510-522.
+Furthermore, emissive color can only be dyed using Legacy shader templates #510-522.
+It is not possible to dye the emissive or spec on Dawntrail shaders.
+When using the DT shaders, the emissive and specular will always default to the colors chosen by the stain template when dyed

 A general rule of thumb is as follows: